pivotal/credhub-release/docs/ca-rotation.md

   ...
 ```

-## Step 6 (Optional): Cleaning up the deployment
+## Step 8: Remove old CA

-If the certificates are deployed as part of a BOSH deployment, ensure that you redeploy one last time to clean out the references to the old CA certificate from the deployment.
+Propogate the changes from Credhub to your software.
+If using BOSH, redeploy.